luohongyin/RGX/docs/index.md

 This repo contains the software developed for the paper,

-Cooperative Self-training for Machine Reading Comprehension, Luo H., Li S.-W., Gao M., Yu S., Glass J., NAACL 2022.
+Cooperative Self-training for Machine Reading Comprehension, Hongyin Luo, Shang-Wen Li, Mingye Gao, Seunghak Yu, and James Glass.
+NAACL 2022.

 # Dependency
 We run this software using the following packages,